 VISIBILITY REQUIREMENT: All pilots must maintain enough distance and visibility with cliff, clouds, fog, and other pilots so as not to endanger themselves or other pilots.

-TANDEM FLYING, COMMERCIAL INSTRUCTION, STUNT FLYING and AEROBATICS, MOTORIZED PARAGLIDING and HANG GLIDING are prohibited in the permitted area.
+COMMERCIAL INSTRUCTION, STUNT FLYING and AEROBATICS, MOTORIZED PARAGLIDING and HANG GLIDING are prohibited in the permitted area.

 In an emergency: Call 911